-- waive medical confidentiality only in so far as it is necessary to apply and enforce these Rules - the processing of data, including sensitive and personal data, pursuant to the Data Protection Act 1998 - make him/herself available to undergo any necessary medical examination and or noninvasive test, including blood test, or sample collection, including blood sample collection. - submit to the jurisdiction of the Blood Borne Disease Tribunal and/or Appeal Tribunal.
+- make him/herself available to undergo any necessary medical examination and or non-invasive test, including blood test, or sample collection, including blood sample collection. - submit to the jurisdiction of the Blood Borne Disease Tribunal and/or Appeal Tribunal.

 8 OTHER RELATED ISSUES